-The Dell S3220DGF has decent brightness.
-You shouldn't have issues placing this monitor in a fairly bright room, although you should avoid placing it in a very bright one.
+The Dell S3220DGF has an okay peak brightness.
+It should be able to combat glare in most rooms, although you should avoid placing it in a very bright one.
 If you need a brighter screen, increasing the contrast results in a noticeably brighter, but less accurate image.

 You can download our ICC profile calibration here.
 This is provided for reference only and shouldn't be used, as the calibration values vary per individual unit even for the same model due to manufacturing tolerances.

-Decent HDR color gamut.
-It has good coverage of the DCI P3 color space, which is used by most current HDR content.
-Unfortunately, the coverage of the wider Rec.
-2020 color space is mediocre.
-It's worth noting, though, that only a few monitors have good coverage of Rec.
-2020.
+The S3220DGF has an okay HDR color gamut.
+It has very good coverage of the DCI P3 color space used in most content, but has mediocre coverage of the wider Rec.
+2020 color space.

 Disappointing HDR color volume.
-Limited by its color gamut, the S3220DGF can't display the full range of colors.
-The saturated colors, in particular, aren't as bright as pure white.
+Limited by its color gamut, the S3220DGF can't display a full range of colors at different brightness levels.

 There are no signs of temporary image retention on the Dell S3220DGF, even immediately after displaying our high-contrast, static test image for 10 minutes.

 This monitor has excellent gradient handling.
-There are very faint signs of banding in the darker colors, but this isn't noticeable in real content.
+There are very faint signs of banding in darker shades, but this isn't noticeable in real content.

 There are no signs of color bleed on this monitor.

-The monitor has a native refresh rate of 144Hz that can be easily overclocked, and supports FreeSync for a wide range of frequencies.
+The monitor has a native refresh rate of 144Hz that can be easily overclocked, and supports FreeSync VRR technology to reduce screen tearing.

 This monitor has an extremely low input lag and delivers a very responsive gaming experience that will please even competitive gamers.

-This a fairly large monitor with good native resolution.
+This is a fairly large monitor with a great native resolution.
 You can display a lot of your work on the screen, avoiding having to scroll too often.